Al-Shuyukh: Jordanian Era

 The Jordanian census of 1961 found 1,660 inhabitants in Shuyukh.

 Post 1967

 Since the Six-Day War in 1967, Ash-Shuyukh has been under Israeli occupation.

+In 1986, Grossman wrote that the locals were landless, impoverished Dervishes, with some of them originating from the Ashkelon area.

 Another school was built in 2002 and named in honor of a resident killed during the al-Aqsa Intifada.